 docker compose build --no-cache

-1. Implement pre-commit and pre-push hooks for clean compose down -v execution before state-altering operations.
+1. Add pre-push hooks that run compose down -v before state-altering operations.

-2. Create Makefile targets to purge named volumes, dangling images, and orphaned networks.
+2. Provide Makefile targets to purge named volumes, dangling images, and orphaned networks.

-3. Validate zero-state reproducibility by cloning the repository into a fresh directory and executing make reset && docker compose up -d.
+3. Validate zero-state reproducibility by cloning into a fresh directory and running make reset && docker compose up -d --wait.